blackhole077/DotA2-Random-Hero-Selector/README.md

 ### Unit Testing

-As of now, the system works, but lacks any unit tests.
-Naturally, this results in abysmal coverage.
+Currently there are no unit tests in place.
 Therefore, a future direction with this project is to understand the standard for testing GUI code, along with making sure that these tests adhere to the same standard as the main code.